 Setting up of cold storage as a part of a integrated value chain project are eligible for subsidy provided the cold storage component is not more than 75% of TFO (Total Financial Outlay).
-The scale of assistance as subsidy to projects is @ 25% of capital cost and maximum ceiling to Rs 2.25 crore in general area and 33.33% and maximum ceiling up to Rs 4 crore in case of NE, Hilly & Scheduled area.
+The scale of assistance as subsidy to projects is @ 25% of capital cost and maximum ceiling to Rs 2.25 crores in general area and 33.33% and maximum ceiling up to Rs 4 crores in case of NE, Hilly & Scheduled area.
 Integrated Scheme for Agricultural Marketing (ISAM)-Operational Guidelines.
 (Click for Details)

 (Click for Details) Setting up of cold chain are assisted by APEDA as a part of strategy to develop the industries relating to the scheduled products (click for list of products) for export.
-The Scale of assistance as 40% subsidy subject to a limit of Rs 75 lakh for cold chain projects with mechanized handling system.
+The Scale of assistance as 40% subsidy subject to a limit of Rs 75 lakhs for cold chain projects with mechanized handling system.
 Agriculture Export Promotion Plan Scheme For XII Plan.

-Under Horticulture Mission For North Eastern Region and Himalayan States (HMNEH) a sub scheme of MIDH Food processing units for horticulture products are extended credit linked back ended capital investment assistance of 50% of project cost (ceiling amount of project cost is Rs 8 crore ) in the States of J&K, Himachal and Uttarakhand.
+Under Horticulture Mission For North Eastern Region and Himalayan States (HMNEH) a sub scheme of MIDH Food processing units for horticulture products are extended credit linked back ended capital investment assistance of 50% of project cost (ceiling amount of project cost is Rs 8 crores ) in the States of J&K, Himachal and Uttarakhand.
 (Relevant page 49) (Click for Details)

 SFAC extents venture capital assistance in form of equity to agribusiness projects.
 The quantum of SFAC support is 26% of promoter’s equity or amount of Rs 50 lakhs which ever is lower in general area and 40% of the promoter equity or amount of Rs 50 lakhs which ever is lower in Hilly and NE regions .
 This venture capital is repayable to SFAC after the repayment of term loan.